spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 3.3.3 is released!
+**Subject**: [ANN] Spyder 3.3.4 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **3.3.3** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **3.3.4** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes two months and a half after version 3.3.2 and it adds the following new features:
+This release comes seven weeks after version 3.3.2 and it adds the following new features:

-* Fix an incompatibility with Numpy 1.16 that generated an error when trying to open an array in the Variable Explorer.
+* Fix several incompatibilities with PyQt5 5.12.
-* Increase maximum PyQt5 supported version to 5.12
+* Avoid errors when running `turtle` programs in the IPython console multiple times.
-* Increase minimal required version of spyder-kernels to 0.4.2 to get important fixes about saving/loading the current namespace and skipping installed modules from our User Module Reloader (UMR).
+* Avoid the UMR to reload modules installed in the user site-packages directory.

-In this release we fixed 6 issues and merged 10 pull requests that amount to 39 commits.
+In this release we fixed 13 issues and merged 23 pull requests that amount to 57 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/3.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's